ray-project/ray/doc/source/tune-usage.rst

 CLI Progress Reporting
 ----------------------

-By default, Tune periodically reports experiment progress to command-line as follows:
+By default, Tune periodically reports experiment progress to command-line as follows.
+Columns are hidden if they are completely empty.

 .. code-block:: bash